 What is a mutual fund?

-A key advantage of a mutual fund is that it allows investors to invest in a more efficient way than making small purchases of individual stocks and bonds.
+A key advantage of a mutual fund is that it allows you to invest in a more efficient way than making small purchases of individual stocks and bonds.
 You may have already invested in a mutual fund without realizing it: Mutual funds are often the investment vehicle offered in company-sponsored retirement plans like a 401(k) or a 403(b).

 There are mutual funds with a variety of investment styles and objectives.
 For example, some funds invest in domestic stocks and international stocks.
 Within these broad classifications, there are a number of investment styles or asset classes to choose from: